-And by trading, I am not referring to the price speculation in a portfolio as one would with the price of a company’s shares or even CFDs – but rather trading it as a commodity and against other Cryptos in a properly regulated online market setting – just like in a Foreign Exchange (Forex) market.
+And by trading, we are not referring to the price speculation in a portfolio as one would with the price of a company’s shares or even CFDs – but rather trading it as a commodity and against other Cryptos in a properly regulated online market setting – just like in a Foreign Exchange (Forex) market.

 In addition, as with trading traditional fiat currencies, the price is purely determined by good old supply and demand for the currency and monitored by the availability versus volume traded.
 It is therefore just a medium between traders where they can set limit orders to buy/sell Bitcoins for a certain price.